Overview

 - Online application

-- Unofficial undergraduate transcripts (official transcripts required at the time of admission)
+- Unofficial undergraduate/graduate transcripts (you can submit official transcripts from all colleges/universities attended at the time of admission)

 Make sure you meet all requirements